Aron12-user/RonyMessenger/replit.md

 - June 24, 2025.
 Fixed file deletion errors with proper headers and error handling
 - June 24, 2025.
 Improved sharing system to work only with authenticated users in database
 - June 24, 2025.
 Added user selection dialog for sharing files and folders
+- June 24, 2025.
+Removed background image from Cloud interface for cleaner appearance
+- June 24, 2025.
+Enhanced error handling for all CRUD operations with proper text parsing
+- June 24, 2025.
+Added confirmation dialogs for delete and rename operations
+- June 24, 2025.
+Improved file grid layout with more compact design (8 columns)
 ```

 ## User Preferences